tweag/asterius/README.md

 See the [Building guide](https://asterius.netlify.com/building.html) in the documentation for details.

-## Hacking on `asterius`
+## Hacking on Asterius

 We recommend using [VSCode Remote Containers](https://code.visualstudio.com/docs/remote/containers) to reproduce the very same dev environment used by our core team members.
 The initial container build will take some while, since it will build the whole project and run the boot process.
-After that, the workflow shall be pretty smooth.
+After that, the workflow should be pretty smooth.

-## Documentation and blog posts
+## Documentation

 We have [documentation](https://asterius.netlify.com/) and blog posts: